12 Hiring, Recruiting, and Talent Acquisition Trends for 2023

 - Using application features that integrate with sites like LinkedIn to expedite the application process;

 - Leveraging recruiting technology such as automated screening forms and streamlined communication to quickly vet candidates and keep them in the loop; and

 - Video interviewing to connect candidates and hiring managers who would otherwise experience delays and expenses associated with scheduling in-person interviews and coordinating travel.

 Please note that automated screening and video interviewing may be regulated by employment laws in some jurisdictions.

 As businesses use social channels to grow their brands and generate leads, digital recruitment via social media is equally valid for recruiting talent, especially younger hires.
 Platforms such as LinkedIn, Indeed, and Glassdoor can be integral to the future of hiring.
 Posting job opportunities and targeting social media platforms may be a very successful way of recruiting talent that can be targeted to your industry and the skills you're seeking in a new hire.
 You can even narrow searches to specific candidates who are actively seeking new employment opportunities.
 When your company uses modern recruitment tools like social media to build a relationship with your target audience, you are more likely to attract quality applicants and stay on top of hiring trends.

 Creating Diverse and Inclusive Environments

 Diversity, equity, and inclusion (DEI) programs can deliver positive business benefits, and HR leaders recognize this.
-Seventy-one percent of HR professionals said their companies are doing at least one of the following1:
+Also, companies are trending toward focusing on their DEI initiatives to improve their company culture which has been shown to enhance talent acquisition.
+According to the Paychex Pulse of HR Survey, 71 percent of HR professionals said their companies are doing at least one of the following: